 Quick Tip: In your email text, focus on your signature so it showcases your brand.
 Show where your work has been published, as those brands help influence your own.
 Plus, add in your photography business logo, so they keep your unique style in mind.

 3. FOCUSING ON A DESIGNER ROLE

 Whether you have been in business for a long time, or just getting started, creating a brand often includes a specific design plan.
 Since most of your time is dedicated to honing your craft, are you qualified to create the design for your platforms?
 If you are not an expert in designing, you risk creating a confusing and unrecognizable brand message for ideal clients.

-Ben recommends hiring a professional designer who can create a specific and branded design for your business.
+Hiring a professional designer who can create a specific and branded design for your business can make a monumental difference.
 Just like you can outsource some of your post-production to a wedding photo editing company, it can also benefit you to outsource your brand design.
 If you do not have the budget to hire a professional designer, you can use websites such as 99 Designs and Creative Market to get you started.

 As a wedding photographer, you work with various people throughout the year.
-Have you ever run into conflict with them throughout the wedding process?
+Have you ever run into conflict with them during the course of the wedding process?
 How did you handle the issue?
 If you handle conflict unprofessionally at any point, you risk your reputation and brand.

-As Lee Atwater said, “perception is reality.”
+As Lee Atwater said, “Perception is reality.”
 In your photography business, finding your specialty is crucial to attracting and booking ideal clients.
 How can clients know if you are a perfect fit for them if you offer too many services on your website?
-Even if you love shooting pet and newborn photography, if it is not your specialty, be cautious about including it on your wedding photography website.
+Even if you love shooting pets and fancy newborn photography, if it is not your specialty, be cautious about including it on your wedding photography website.